JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

 }
 ```

-We will run into the same issue and the console will print an instance of future, but we can use the `await` keyword:
+We will run into the same issue and the console will print an instance of future, but this time, we can use the `await` keyword:

 ```dart
 void main () {